ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_5.md

 originalRepository: UKRN-Open-Research/ukrn-wb-lesson-templates

 ---
-## Markdown
+## Data Sharing Considerations During Data Collection

 In this section, we're going to explore what we should be doing when collecting data with participants to ensure their consent.

 ### Quantitative

 Making quantitative data open is often relatively simple by declaring what parts of their data will shared, when, and how, on the ethical documentation as we prepared earlier.
-What we also know is that participants typically don't really read the informed consent forms particularly thoroughly (Perrault & Nazione, 2016).
+However, we also know is that participants typically don't really read the informed consent forms particularly thoroughly (Perrault & Nazione, 2016).
 What could we do to improve this?

--
+- Verbally brief/debrief participants in addition to the forms
+- Make explicit statements about what or will not be shared
+- Refine consent forms to encourage explicit agreement to data sharing
+- Share with participants an example of what/how data will be shared
+- Share details of the eventual home of the dataset (e.g. OSF page)

 Perrault, E. K., & Nazione, S. A. (2016).
 Informed consent—uninformed participants: shortcomings of online social science consent forms and recommendations for improvement.
 Journal of Empirical Research on Human Research Ethics, 11(3), 274-280.

 ### Qualitative